Once your case is closed, it’s closed for good – so make sure it’s handled correctly from the start!

 Release forms are a major reason why you can’t reopen a personal injury claim.

-When you agree to a settlement, whether you’re handling the claim on your own or working with an attorney, part of the process includes signing a release.
+When you agree to a settlement, whether you’re handling the claim on your own or working with a personal injury attorney, part of the process includes signing a release.
 This form basically says that you’re releasing the defendant from any future claims related to this accident.

 You’re signing your rights away in exchange for an agreed-upon amount of money.